jiwonc-dev/jiwonc-dev.github.io/_posts/2023-01-12-is-subtree.md

 ## output
 ```
-Is tree2 is subtree of tree1? true
+Is tree2 a subtree of tree1? true
-Is tree3 is subtree of tree1? false
+Is tree3 a subtree of tree1? false
 ```

 ## big-O time